 While Bagga has kept prices around the $15 mark for many dishes, there’s no less care taken.
 Produce is Western Australian and some dishes are prepared over days, not hours.
 The tamarind lamb ribs is char-grilled, braised, rested, marinated and then fried for service.
 End to end, it takes two days.

 But the biggest plus might be the drinks.
 You won’t find the lacklustre offering of a run-of-the-mill curry house here.
-Sauma has a good wine list, with lots of local choice and beer on tap from Young Henrys and Feral Brewing.
+Sauma has a good wine list, with lots of local choice.
+Young Henrys and Feral Brewing are on tap.